davidsowerby/takkan/docs/intro.md

 Equally important, none of these features actually prevent a developer from direct access to Flutter's immense range of features.

-Precept is useful for any app which requires the presentation and editing of data, regardless of how the data is actually presented - whether a standard, boring form, or the slickest, most magical way of presenting data.
+Takkan is useful for any app which requires the presentation and editing of data, regardless of how the data is actually presented - whether a standard, boring form, or the slickest, most magical way of presenting data.

 :::caution Status